 Republicans must file for candidacy with the Alexandria Republican City Committee by May 3.
 Independents have until June 12 to declare their candidacy with the city.

-Fourteen of the candidates participated in a forum April 18 hosted by the Taylor Run Civic Association.
+Fourteen of the candidates April 18 hosted by the Taylor Run Civic Association.